-This device complies with Part 15 of the FCC Rules and RSS-210 of Industry Canada.
+This device complies with RSS-210 of Industry Canada.
+Operation is subject to the following two conditions:

-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation of the device.
+- 1. This device may not cause interference, and - 2.
+This device must accept any interference, include interference that may cause undesired operation of the device.